-Held from September to June on the second Friday of each month, Mighty Acorns Club invites young adventurers to explore the natural world through interactive games, puzzles, and activities.
-This program is held at The Nature Museum and most sessions involve exploring our backyard and the nearby woods, fields and pond; environmental educator Jay DeGregorio leads the group.
+Held from September to June on the first Friday of each month, Mighty Acorns Club invites young adventurers to explore the natural world through interactive games, puzzles, and activities.
+This program is held at The Nature Museum and most sessions involve exploring our backyard and the nearby woods, fields and pond; our environmental educators Jay DeGregorio and Jill Bruning leads the group.
 We hope you and your little ones can join us!

 Please note: Mighty Acorns Club will happen rain or shine!
 Make sure you and your mighty acorn(s) are ready for whatever the weather has in store for us!
 If there are unsafe weather conditions (e.g. thunder/lightning, high winds, extreme cold, etc.), we will have an alternative indoor activity.

 $5 in advance per child; $8 drop-in.
 Caregivers are free.